 In all honesty, we follow the spirit of the law but not always the letter of the law.
 Here’s what I mean, the property next door is a rental and has a large mulberry tree that hangs over our shared fence.
 We pick the berries on our side and ones we can reach on the other side.
 The person who lived there when we moved in didn’t care as he didn’t want them.
 No one who has lived there has ever picked the mulberries and doesn’t care if we do but we haven’t actually asked the property owner if we can.
 However, we’d never hop the fence and pick on the other side.

 There are also a couple of businesses that have pecan trees and citrus trees as part of their landscaping.
 Some we’ve asked if we can pick (especially when we want to pick regularly) before we pick.
-But I feel like it’s okay for the kids to pick up a few pecans from the car wash and eat them while I’m vacuuming out the car.
+But I feel like it’s okay for the kids to pick up a few pecans from the car wash and eat them while I’m vacuuming out the car without asking the property owner if it’s okay.
 If I ever get fined I’ll pay the fine without complaint but I’m probably not ever going to take the time to find out who owns the car wash and ask them if we can pick up a few pecans.

 Don’t harvest it all.
 Part of being a good steward of our environment is not over-harvesting.
 There are a lot of wild herbs that have been harvested to almost extinction, goldenseal for example.
 A good rule of thumb is to only take 1/3 of what is available.
 This allows 2/3 to be left for other foragers, animals and insects and insures that the plants can reproduce for next year.
 Even if other foragers comes after you and each takes 1/3 of what’s available there will always be something left.